Batroxobin: Metabolism

 All the species responded differently to batroxobin exposure.
 This means that their ability to metabolize this protease is not the same.
 They all have their own half-lives.
 The half-life in dogs are the highest 3.9 h and 5.8 h.
 In rabbit and mouse the half-life values were very low, 0.3 h and 0.4 h respectively.
 Because batroxobin is an enzyme, it is degraded by a protease, and cleaved in smaller unfunctional parts.

 Toxicity

 An overdose of batroxobin will eventually lead to death, due to hemostatic effects.
 No lethal- or safe dose has been determined in humans yet.
 The safe dose for rats is 3.0 KU/kg and for Macaca mulatta 1.5 KU/kg.
 The lethal dose has only been studied in mice and is 712.5548 ± 191.4479 KU/kg.

 Clinical use

-The medicine Defibrase© is the trade name given to batroxobin and is isolated from the venom of Bothrops moojeni.
+Defibrase is the trade name of the drug batroxobin and is isolated from the venom of Bothrops moojeni.
 It functions as an defibrinogenating agent and is used for patients with thrombosis.
 The batroxobin from the snake Bothrops atrox is patented as Reptilase and used as a hemostatic drug.